 State and Federal laws regulate the release of law enforcement data.
 Most requests can be processed within 14 days.
 Every effort will be made to meet your request, however, no guarantee can be made.
 Click link below for the Records Request Form.
 Forms can be returned by mail, fax, email, or in person, but requested records will not be released until payment is made.
 Please call the office before sending request if you were a victim of domestic assault and are requesting a copy of the report.

 The City of Dayton has an animal ordinance in effect.
 Animal owners who permit their animals to be at large may be cited.
-Dogs are required to be licensed.
-Dog licences are available for purchase at City Hall during normal business hours.
-The cost is $10.
-The license is valid for the lifetime of the dog.
-Replacement tags are $5.
-Please bring proof of current rabies vaccination when purchasing the license.
 The City of Dayton contracts with Monticello Animal Shelter for picking up stray dogs only.
 If your dog is missing or you find a stray please call 612-859-6989.

-The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Friday between the hours of noon and 5:00pm.
-Appointments are required and can be made by calling 763-427-2017.
+The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Friday between the hours of 8 am and 4:00pm.
+Appointments are required and only electronic printing is available.
+If you need ink prints please contact the Minnesota BCA or another agency that offers fingerprinting services.
+Appointments can be made by calling 763-427-2017.
 The cost of fingerprinting is $15

 The City of Dayton does allow hunting in some areas.
 A copy of the Dayton City Ordinance regarding shooting can be obtained from City Hall or by clicking here and going to section 131-Weapons.

 The City of Dayton enforces the MN State Hunting Regulations with the addition of requiring any person firing a weapon on Diamond Lake or French Lake to be 1000 ft from any possibly occupied building, roadway, or park.
-Anyone wishing to hunt on the river or it’s islands must first come into the Police Department and discuss their plans with an officer.
+Anyone wishing to hunt on the river or it’s islands should first contact the Dayton Police Department (if hunting Gooding island) and Anoka County (Cloquet islands) and discuss their plans.

 All land in Dayton is private or City owned property, other than the waterways.
 If you are hunting on land that you do not own, you must be carrying written permission from the owner of the property on your person.